Going from a Representative Agent to Counterfactuals in Combinatorial Choice: Numerical Experiments

+We generate data from models that lie outside the s-RAM framework to assess the explanatory ability of s-RAM under model misspecification.

-\textbf{Represetation and estimation under model misspecification.} We evaluate the representational power of S-RAM on three combinatorial problems: longest path, shortest path, and assignment with observed data outside the S-RAM family.
-We generate directed acyclic graphs (DAGs) with 10 nodes for path problems and bipartite graphs with 4 and 6 nodes on each side for assignment problems.
-We vary the number of historical graphs across \( K \in \{5, 10, 15, 20, 25, 30\} \).
-Edges are included with probability drawn uniformly from \([0.4, 0.6]\) while ensuring source-to-sink connectivity in path problems and at least one link per node in the assignment problem.
-On average, there are around 20 nodes in the DAGs and around 12 edges in the bipartite graphs.
+\textit{Generation of historical $\mathcal{X}^{(k)}$ instances.} We take the number of historically observed graph instances to vary across the range \( K \in \{5, 10, 15, 20\} \).
+We generate directed acyclic graphs (DAGs) with 10 nodes.
+Edges are included with probability drawn uniformly from \([0.4, 0.6]\) while ensuring source-to-sink connectivity.
+On average, there are around 25 edges in the DAGs.

-We generate synthetic instances outside the S-RAM framework by assigning edge costs in the form \(v_e + \epsilon_e\), where \(v_e\) is a deterministic component drawn uniformly from \([1, 7]\), and \(\epsilon_e\) is a Gaussian noise term.
+\textit{Generation of historical $\bp^{(k)}$ instances.} We generate the respective synthetic $\bp^{(k)}$ data values outside the s-RAM framework by assigning edge costs in the form \(v_e + \epsilon_e\), where \(v_e\) is a deterministic component drawn uniformly from \([1, 7]\), and \(\epsilon_e\) is a Gaussian noise term.
 We consider three noise structures: independent, negatively correlated (correlation coefficients drawn from \([-0.9, -0.5]\)), and positively correlated (from \([0.5, 0.9]\)), with variances sampled uniformly from \([9, 25]\).
 For each graph, we solve the deterministic version of the problem 100 times under different noise realizations and average the solutions to construct the observed data.

-For each instance, we verify S-RAM representability for it via \eqref{eq:mdm-feascon-order} and, if violated, compute the average absolute deviation loss using \eqref{model:mdm_micp}.
-Then for each \(K\) and correlation structure, we report the representable proportion and the average absolute deviation loss over 20 instances.
-As shown in Tables~\ref{tab:longestPath}, \ref{tab:shortestPath}, and \ref{tab:assignment}, S-RAM performs well across all tested problems despite model misspecification, achieving high representability for \(K \leq 15\) and low estimation error over all testing cases.
-The framework is robust across correlation structures, with better performance under independent and negatively correlated noise.
-Assignment yields the highest representability and lowest loss overall.
+\textit{Representability test and estimation with $\bp^\cK$.} For each instance, we first verify whether the observed data are s-RAM representable by solving \eqref{consistencyLP_longestpath}.
+If an instance is not s-RAM representable, we quantify the degree of violation by computing the average absolute deviation loss.
+For the longest path problem, the resulting estimation problem corresponding to \eqref{model:mdm_micp} with the chosen loss function can be written as